chainHero/heroes-service/README.md

 	}
 	setup.Channel = channel

-	// Get an orderer user that will be used to validate an order of proposal
+	// Get an orderer user that will validate a proposed order
 	// The authentication will be made with local certificates ordererUser, err := fcutil.GetPreEnrolledUser(
 		client,